Connexa Sports Technologies Inc. (NASDAQ:YYAI) stock Posted Gross Margin of 34.25 percent in Last Year: Is Justifiable?

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated -4.74% within the last five trades and 154.44% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -16.38% in the last 6 months and 90.94% was added to its value over the previous 3 months.
-YYAI stock is trading at a margin of -34.32%, 21.93% and -57.90% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 9.43% within the last five trades and 182.89% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 10.14% in the last 6 months and 186.71% was added to its value over the previous 3 months.
+YYAI stock is trading at a margin of -20.39%, 48.22% and -47.10% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

+As of the close of trading, YYAI deals in the Consumer Cyclical domain.
+The stock is trading -92.64 percent below its 52-week high and 486.92 percent above its 52-week low.
+For example, looking both at the price and the high and low measurements of 52 weeks will give you a clearer picture of the direction the price is heading.
+The firm’s Weighted Alpha is -96.19.
+A positive weighted alpha indicates the firm has done well over the course of the year, whereas one below 0 indicates that the firm has done poorly.

 3 Tiny Stocks Primed to Explode